-Mouth movement (mouthing) is part of facial grammar in sign language.
+Mouth movement (mouthing) is part of non-manual grammar in sign language.
 It conveys an adjective, adverb, or another descriptive meaning in association with an ASL word.

 Three major mouth morphemes which describe sizes are: "oo", "mm", "cha".
 Let's quickly look at these meanings:

 The mouth morpheme "CHA" represents something very big, very large, gigantic, colossal, very tall, huge, etc. The eyes tend to be wide.

 The morpheme "MM" conveys a meaning for medium, average, regular, middle, moderate, etc. The eyes and closed lips are usually relaxing.
 Not everything in signing with normal closed lips means that.
 It's contextual.

 The round mouth "OO" means: tiny, small.
 With the pursed lips, the eyes are typically squinted.
 The shoulders that shrink slightly also can be used sometimes to convey "very very tiny or small", for example.

 Below shows a few examples of mouthing which represents a size of a book.
 Facial grammar is integrated with a classifier (a handshape that represents a group of objects).